two-torial/two-torial/docs/games/taikonijiiro/setup.md

 ### Configuring config.toml

 !!! tip ""
-	The configuration information for segatools is stored within `config.toml`.
+	The configuration information for TaikoArcadeLoader is stored within `config.toml`.
 	Open up `config.toml` with a text editor of your choice.
 We'll be using [Notepad++](https://notepad-plus-plus.org/).
 	`config.toml` is separated into several sections, indicated by the section name in `[square brackets]`.
 	Information for this can be found at the [TAL github page](https://github.com/esuo1198/TaikoArcadeLoader).
 We will go over the most important ones below.